ducmeit1/ansible-consul/README.md

 # Ansible-Playbook

-- Use ansible-playbook to run:
+- Use ansible-playbook to run with examples:

     ```shell
     ansible-playbook site.yml